oclif/oclif.github.io/docs/spinner.md

 ## listr

-Use [listr](https://www.npmjs.com/package/listr) for complex workflows like this:
+Here is an example of the complex workflows supported by [listr](https://www.npmjs.com/package/listr).

 ![listr demo](/img/listr.gif)